Hans van Breukelen: Utrecht and Nottingham Forest

 In the 1980–81 season, Utrecht reached the third place (its highest ever position to date) and a year later, Van Breukelen and his team reached the KNVB Cup final.
-In 1982, FC Utrecht was facing bankruptcy and were willing to sell Van Breukelen in order to raise funds.
+In 1982, Utrecht was facing bankruptcy and were willing to sell Van Breukelen in order to raise funds.
 Initially, there was no sign of a transfer and he played two matches in the 1982–83 season.
 But in September, Van Breukelen was eventually signed by Nottingham Forest.
 In total, he played 142 Eredivisie games for the club.